County councils are commonly awarded coats of arms,

 The armorial banner of the Greater London Council (GLC), seen flying above, is formed from the arms awarded to the body

 in 1966.
 This administration replaced the earlier London County Council which had covered a smaller territory.
-Both bodies administered portions of the counties of Middlesex, Kent, Essex and Surrey and the latter also covered a small part of Hertfordshire but all five counties continued to exist and still do to this day.
+Both bodies administered portions of the counties of Middlesex, Kent and Surrey and the latter also covered part of Essex and a small section of Hertfordshire but all five counties continued to exist and still do to this day.
 Frequently rearranged administrative provisions have never affected the territorial integrity of the anciently established counties and residents may thus raise these respective county flags.
 The insignia of the GLC only ever represented the local authority, its armorial banner was never a county flag, nor indeed was it ever a flag of London as an entity, just of one of the several bodies which has administered it over the last one hundred and thirty years.
 The GLC was dissolved in 1986, many of its powers being devolved to the London boroughs and other bodies and then a new administrative body, known as the Greater London Authority (GLA), was established in 2000.

 GREATER MANCHESTER COUNCIL